Cactoidal/GodotEthersV3/README.md

 You can edit `default_network_info` at the bottom of `Ethers.gd` to add more networks or change their configurations.
 Be aware that after running the program at least once, your network defaults will be saved into a config file, and you will need to edit `check_for_network_info()` so that it will overwrite the config file with your new defaults.

+___

+## About

+GodotEthers combines the orchestration abilities of Godot with the signing capability of Ethers-rs, made possible by Godot Rust.
+The ABI encoding and decoding algorithms are written in pure gdscript.
+Rust is used for encoding and decoding the elementary types after they have been sorted.
+The Rust library is also responsible for ECDSA signing, address calculation, Keccak hashing, and BigNumber handling.
+These four critical functions are all "drop-in", meaning they could be replaced by any other module providing the same functionality.

+There are benefits, however, to using Ethers-rs and its successor, Alloy.
+Namely that they have been well-tested, and they contain additional features that could be added into the Rust library later.
+Having a Rust library also gives GodotEthers access to Rust crates containing useful cryptographic primitives, such as circom and openssl.

+In addition to games, GodotEthers can be used to decentralize dApp interfaces.
+Instead of connecting to a website and using a web wallet, a contract interface can now be easily built in Godot and distributed to users in open source format.